-Coffs Harbour Marina and Jetty
+2. Visit Coffs Harbour Marina and Jetty

-At the entrance to the jetty precinct on Harbour Drive there’s a collection of cafes and restaurants and on Sunday’s is the jetty markets.
+At the entrance to the historic jetty precinct on Harbour Drive there’s a collection of cafes and restaurants and on Sunday’s is the harbourside markets.

 The Marina Village also has cafes, restaurants a fish co-op and an ice creamery.